ThomasConrad/skovstratego/main.typ

     // Handle dynamic special rules
     let special-rule = if unit-val == "11" {
-      // Gods are vulnerable to their own team's spy "Vulnerable to " + capitalize(team-config.units.at("2").name) + "."
+      // Gods are vulnerable to the opposite team's spy let opposite-team-key = get-opposite-team(team-key)
+      let opposite-config = unit-configs.at(opposite-team-key)
+      "Vulnerable to " + capitalize(opposite-config.units.at("2").name) + "."
     } else if unit-val == "2" {
       // Spy can defeat the highest-ranking enemy let opposite-team-key = get-opposite-team(team-key)